endreszabo/emuserema/README.md

 - [ ] Use a templating engine to generate SSH configuration and HTML files
 - [ ] Tests ;)
 - [ ] Host key management
-- [x] Ansible Inventory plugin for realtime use